conjurer-rich/flow-decision-records/pages/docs/flow-decision-approaches.md

 classes: wide
 ---

-These icons can help visually identify the type of intervention being made in a Flow Decision Record (FDR).
+There are number of ways to intervene in a flow to improve it.
+Here are some suggestions of the types of intervention that could be made in a Flow Decision Record (FDR).

 ## A. Team Structure & Boundaries